Blogs/Shopify

 How to Optimize Shopify Images for Faster Load Times Hero

-A recent Google study found that 53% of visits are abandoned if a mobile site takes longer than 3 seconds to load.
-This statistic emphasizes the critical nature of optimizing images for web performance, especially for Shopify store owners aiming to boost conversions and enhance user experience.
+A recent Google study found that 53% of mobile visits are abandoned if a site takes longer than three seconds to load.
+I’m writing this because slow-loading images are often the silent reason Shopify stores lose visitors, even when the product and pricing are right.

 Understanding the Impact of Image Optimization on Shopify Stores